hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-love-octopus-energy.md

 Also, when using their [Electroverse](https://electroverse.octopus.energy/sign-up?referralCode=neat-bee-361) app, the bill is consolidated anong with my home energy making it simple.
 Best of all, most of the EV chargers have an 8% discount as an Intelligent Octopus user.

-[Octopus](https://share.octopus.energy/neat-bee-361) also have the best export tarriff fo solar.
-On average I'm getting 12.86p/ KWh on their Agile Outgoing tarriff.
+[Octopus](https://share.octopus.energy/neat-bee-361) also have the best export tariff fo solar.
+On average I'm getting 12.86p/ KWh on their Agile Outgoing tariff.
 Only Tesla Powerwalls offer more.

 I thoroughly recomend Octopus Energy and Electroverse app.